This section will guide you and your partner (if applicable) through the directed egg donation process and help you prepare for the next steps.

 *If you choose to use an egg bank, the next steps do not apply.
 Instead, view the Using a Donor Egg Bank - FAQs.

-STEP 3.
-RECIPIENT - Inform your egg donor to open a file at our clinic
+3. RECIPIENT - Inform your egg donor to open a file at our clinic

-STEP 4.
-EGG DONOR - Initial consultation with the physician
+4. EGG DONOR - Initial consultation with the physician

-This consultation will be to provide the egg donor with information on what egg donation entails, the responsibilities of being an egg donor, and the potential risks associated with treatment.
+This consultation will be to provide the donor with information on what egg donation entails, the responsibilities of being an egg donor, and the potential risks associated with treatment.
 The necessary appointments, tests and forms will be explained at this time.

 In addition to the baseline vaginal ultrasound, your donor will do blood and urine tests to assess her ovarian reserve, hormone levels and screen for infectious diseases.
-She will be asked to complete a questionnaire on infectious, genetic and lifestyle risks: Initial Screening Form
+She will be asked to complete a questionnaire on infectious, genetic and lifestyle risks: Initial Screening Form.

 Your egg donor will need to book a consultation with the psychologist.
 Typically, the recipient covers the associated fee.

-STEP 5.
-EGG DONOR - Follow-up consultation with the physician
+5. EGG DONOR - Follow-up consultation with the physician

 This consultation will be to review the results of initial tests and screening.
-If no further tests are required and we have received your donor's signed documents (Egg Donor ConsentCOVID-19 ConsentInitial Screening Form), you and your donor will be added to the egg donation waiting list.
+If no further tests are required and we have received your donor's signed documents (Egg Donor Consent, Initial Screening Form).
+The Third-Party Coordinator will arrange your next medical appointment.

-Step 6.
-RECIPIENT - Follow-up consultation with the physician
+6. RECIPIENT - Follow-up consultation with the physician

 This consultation will be to review the potential risks associated with using eggs from your donor, based on the initial screening.